sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/processes.md

   - The insight title should contain the GitHub issue number (where applicable).
   - For completed migrations, the insight title should beging with "DONE: " (e.g. "DONE: Consolidation of React Testing Libraries (#24986)") and the insight should be moved to the bottom row.
 - [Frontend Platform: Wildcard Usage](https://k8s.sgdev.org/insights/dashboards/ZGFzaGJvYXJkOnsiSWRUeXBlIjoiY3VzdG9tIiwiQXJnIjo3MjcxMzd9).

-### Getting cross-team feedback on RFC

-- Create an issue for the RFC tracking on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
-- [Lock conversation](https://docs.github.com/en/github/building-a-strong-community/locking-conversations): RFC should be discussed in the Google doc.
-- Add _rfc/tracking_ and _team/frontend-platform_ labels to the RFC issue.
-- Once RFC is ready for review, move it to the _In review_ column and assign _sourcegraph/frontend-devs_ or individual developers to the issue.
-- Github integration will notify _@web_ in #frontend-platform-rfc-feed that the RFC is ready for review.
-- Once approved, link the RFC issue to the tracking issue [if required](#tracking-issues).

-### Product Feedback

-Specific product feedback about well-defined, small features can be found directly in the backlog boards.
-More general product feedback that applies to larger features, or that needs more research and planning to be actionable, is kept in [Productboard](https://sourcegraph.productboard.com/feature-board/2330177-web-frontend-platform)

 ### Code reviews